Paratron/lednet/README.md

 without running it on a raspberry.
 The hardware simulator will open in your browser and show live updates.

 ![Screenshot of the hardware simulator](./screenshot.png)

+### Running the client simulator locally

+Check out the project code to your harddrive.
+Run `npm i` in the project root.
+All sub dependencies for the client and client UI will be installed as well.

+| __Don't be afraid if the install fails!__
+| This will most likely happen, because the npm module that is used to actually control the hardware on the raspberry pi
+| will only install correctly on a raspberry pi.

+To start the client simulator, execute `npm run clientSimulator`.
+You should see the messages "Using Browser Test Connector" and "LED net client started".

+To actually see something, you need to start the UI in a separate shell with `npm run clientUI`.
+The UI should open in your browser automatically.